Skellig Michael: Ecology

 Skellig Michael is lined by exposed sea cliffs and three bays.
-Its inland is mostly of thin soil on steep ground, with patches of vegetation which are, however, exposed to sea spray.
-Nonetheless, it has an ecology far more diverse than on the mainland; as an island, it provides sanctuary to wide varieties of flora and fauna, many of which are unusual to Ireland.
+Its inland is mostly thin soil on steep ground, with patches of vegetation which are, however, exposed to sea spray.
+Nonetheless, it has an ecology far more diverse than on the mainland; as an island, it provides sanctuary for a wide variety of flora and fauna, many of which are unusual to Ireland.
 It contains a large range of seabirds, now protected by the island's status as a nature reserve owned by the state.
 The Skellig Islands were classified as a Special Protection Area in 1986 when they were recognised for containing an unusually large variety and population of birds.